everscale-org/docs/src/develop/tutorial/getting-started.md

 This page will tell you how to best choose the development approaches and tools for yourself.

-> **Attention!** Before you read this article, we recommend that you study the Everscale Overview section(../../learn/everscale-overview/) and the block of pages in the [Architecture section](../../arch/) if you want to develop complex products on the Everscale blockchain.
+> **Attention!** Before you read this article, we recommend that you study the [Everscale Overview section](../../learn/everscale-overview/) and the block of pages in the [Architecture section](../../arch/) if you want to develop complex products on the Everscale blockchain.

 ## Let's start